 In addition to these journalistic guidelines, federal employees are also required to follow the policies laid out by the Office of Government Ethics and USAGM's Ethics Counsel.

-The Best Practices Guide is a living document and is updated regularly on SharePoint and in Galaxy/Webspace.
+The Best Practices Guide is updated regularly on SharePoint and in Galaxy/Webspace.